Under the BibleUnder the Bible

 Glyph Revision History

-1. I had heth as 𓉗, but going through the hieroglyphs π“ˆ‡ looks to be a LOT closer.
+1. I had heth as 𓉗 (fence/perimeter), but going through the hieroglyphs π“ˆ‡ looks to be a lot closer.
 It's an irrigation canal.
 There's also a plain canal "π“ˆ˜" which is close, too.
-So I think the inspiration for this was actually an irrigation canal and not a regular enclosure.
-Some said heth should be "π“Ž›", but I don't know about that.
+It appears the inspiration for this was actually an (irrigation) canal and not a regular enclosure or fence, when William Foxwell Albright suggested a fence he wasn't sure himself.
+A canal is the most logical choice although the representation of a fence/perimeter π“Š is also quite visually similar π“ˆˆ so maybe there was a connection at some point?
+Some said heth should be "π“Ž›"; as this is just a wick I think it was probably just used for the "h" sound and not a pictographic relationship when being used.

-2. I had zayin as 𓏭 due to reference from another source, but looking at the hieroglyphs myself, this is definitely matching to 𓏱 (both the Proto-Sinaitic pictograph and Egyptian meaning of this glyph), it's so obvious that I don't know why sources don't immediately notice this.
+2. I had zayin as 𓏭 due to reference from another source, but looking at the hieroglyphs myself, this is definitely matching to 𓏱 (both the Proto-Sinaitic pictogram and Egyptian meaning of this glyph), it's so obvious that I don't know why sources don't immediately notice this?
 A notable mention is the pitchfork as well 𓍑.

 Dating